trong-nguyen/stanford-algorithms-specialization/algorithms-coursera/README.md

 **Algorithm**: [code](./knapsack.py)

+Bottom up approach with iterations:
 Finding optimal values step: form a 2D-array with n columns representing the selection of item i-th and W rows representing the optimal values selected at weight limit w<sub>j</sub>.
 - Fill zeros into colum 0, implying there is no value could be knapped with 0 item selected.
 - At column i and weight j, the optimal value is a) either inherited from column [i-1, <sub>j</sub>] meaning the optimal value when item i not considered is still optimal when it is, OR b) the sum of the value v<sub>i</sub> and the prior optimal value of the sub problem [i-1, W-w<sub>i</sub>], depending on which one has the larger value.
 - The value at column i-th and row-j is the optimal value of the knapsack problem when items from 1 to i-th considered and the total weight is limited by w<sub>j</sub>.

+Top down approach with recursions: starting at the desired level of n items and weights limit W, we ask the question: what do we need to compute this value.
+Using the same matrix from the bottom approach, we actually need the left [i-1:W] and [i-1:W-w] values.
+Recursion on the subproblems with those new limits lead to deeper recursions to solve our problem.
+Interestingly, it is also found that this approach helps skip a lot of unncessary levels of w, precisely between [w:W], i.e. {w+1, w+2 ..., W-1}.
+The larger the weights of items w<sub>i</sub> with respect to weight limits W, the more computational cost we save.

-Retrieval step: using table A in the finding step to retrieve the actual items that have been knapped in the optimal set S.
+Retrieval step: the following retrieval steps can succeed both top down and bottom up approach to find the actual knapsack items.
+It is indeed very similar to the top down approach, except that the necessary values has been known.
+Using either matrix A or hash table A in the finding step to retrieve the actual items that have been knapped in the optimal set S.
 - Starting from column n-th and row W, the optimal value for the orignal Knapsack problem [n, W], we determine to whether or not item i-th was included.
 - To find out, we need to track where the value at cell [i,j] came from.
 If its value was inherited from the adjacent left column A[i,j] = A[i-1,j] then item i-th was not included.
 Otherwise if A[i,j] = A[i-1, j-w<sub>i</sub>], then it was included.
 - Repeat the process until we hit the the zero residue, meaning all items included in the optimal set were accounted for.